 This post contains affiliate links, see my disclosure policy for more information.

 Waldock’s Wizards & Wands could be your full curriculum (all-in-one) minus your math.
 For math you have to chose your own math, we’re using Teaching Textbooks for grade three and five, and RightStart for grade one.
-We are also using our own language arts program.
+We are also using our own language arts program, we’ll be using Grammar Galaxy.

 Science Wizards & Wands